gegedenice/humatheque-idref-qualinka-api/README.md

 ```

 The service builds normalized token-count vectors and computes cosine
 similarity.
--> Lightweight, deterministic, and does not load any ML model.
+This is lightweight, deterministic, and does not load any ML model.

 #### Embedding semantic similarity